 What Sort of Candy Will You Give out this Halloween?

 I tend to put a lot of thought into the candy I give out at Halloween, even though I don't typically get many Trick or Treaters.
 But hey, that just means more candy for me to enjoy later.
 Here are some of my musings on Halloween treats:

-1. Stay away from healthy alternatives.
-Good for you, you care, but you know who doesn’t?
-The Trick or Treaters.
-They can sit at home and probably get all the apples they can eat, so leave the healthy food to their parents.
+Avoid healthy alternatives: Sure, it's great to care about kids' health, but guess who doesn't care about that?
+The Trick or Treaters themselves.
+They can probably get all the apples they want at home, so leave the healthy stuff to their parents.

-Invest in more candy, not just decorations: If you live in a high traffic area and like to get into the Halloween spirit, that is great, but maybe take some of that cash you spend on fake spider webs and invest in a bit more candy.
-The kids are not really checking out your scenery, they are running to that doorbell with dreams of chocolate and sugar.
-Do get the scary mask if you want to really make an impression, go for a scary mask instead.
+Invest in more candy, not just decorations: If you live in a high-traffic area and love getting into the Halloween spirit, that's great!
+But consider allocating some of that budget you spend on fake spider webs to buy more candy.
+The kids aren't there to admire your decorations; they're running to your doorbell with dreams of chocolate and sugar.
+If you want to make an impression, go for a scary mask instead.